ALM-Rangers/Guidance/src/DevOps/phase-rollout-with-rings.md

 ## Is there a dependency on feature flags?

 No, rings and feature flags are symbiotic.
 Feature flags give you fine-grained control of features included in your change.
 For example, if you're not fully confident about a feature you can use feature flags to **hide** the feature in one or all of the deployment rings.
-For example, you could enable all features in the DEV ring, and fine-tune a subset for the BETA and PROD rings, as shown.
+For example, you could enable all features in the canaries ring, and fine-tune a subset for the early adopters and production users, as shown.

 ![Feature flags](./_img/phase-rollout-with-rings/phase-rollout-with-rings-feature-flags.png)